zeek/try-zeek/manager/static/examples/redefinitions/readme.markdown

 from fairly obvious to rather advanced, so they're not covered here.
 To see all possible attributes please see the [script reference](http://www.bro.org/sphinx/script-reference/builtins.html).

-`redef` not only works with values, but also certain *types*.
-Namely `record` and `enum` may be extended, which is shown in this code example.

 Run the code and try to uncomment the line